Who we are & what we do

 Mission Statement, Aims and Objectives

-- To create a better place for Huncote's parishioners to live and work, by representing and promoting the interests and well being of the Parish and its parishioners..
+- To maintain and further enhance Huncote village as a place for Huncote's parishioners to live and work, by representing and promoting the interests and well-being of the Parish and its parishioners.

 - To enhance the community of Huncote by making it a more attractive, desirable and welcoming environment.